animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-Like Spring Boot, {sdg-name}'s annotation-based configuration model was designed as an opinionated, convention-over-configuration approach for using {data-store-name}.
+Like Spring Boot, Spring Data for GemFire's annotation-based configuration model was designed as an opinionated, convention-over-configuration approach for using GemFire.
 Indeed, this annotation-based configuration model was inspired by Spring Boot as well as several other Spring and Spring Data projects, collectively.